Sardhendu/License-Plate-Detection/README.md

 # Licence-Plate-Detection
 The code is an approach to Detect licence plate of Indian vehicles with extensive use of Machine Learning Algorithms and Image Processing
-The Data for the Detection is however not provided due to security reasons.
+The Data-set is however not provided due to security reasons.

 The code is quite straight forward,